Lorraine 37L: Description

 The centrally positioned engine compartment was separated by a bulkhead from the driver compartment in front of it.
 The external silencer was on the left of the vehicle under an armoured covering.
 All vehicles in the series were powered by a Delahaye Type 135 six-cylinder 3.556 litre engine developing 70 bhp at 2800 rpm, giving a maximum speed of 35 km/h and an average speed of 20 km/h.
 The wading capacity was 60 centimetres, a trench of 130 centimetres could be crossed and an incline of 50% climbed.
-There was a fuel supply of 114 litres, allowing for a range of 137 kilometres.
-There were five forward drives and one rear drive.
+There was a fuel supply of 114 litres, giving a range of 137 km.
+There were five forward gears and one rear gear.

-At the back was an armoured ammunition bin; a load of 810 kilograms can be carried, bringing the weight to 6.05 tonnes.
-As with the Renault UE, the TRC 37L was supplied with a tracked, armoured trailer with two road wheels per side, mostly used to carry a 565-litre fuel tank to supply the tank units; total load capacity is 690 kg for a total for the combination of 1.5 tonnes and a total weight of the trailer of 1890 kg.
+At the back was an armoured ammunition bin; a load of 810 kilograms could be carried, bringing the weight to 6.05 tonnes.
+As with the Renault UE, the TRC 37L was supplied with a tracked, armoured trailer with two road wheels per side, mostly used to carry a 565-litre fuel tank to supply the tank units; total load capacity was 690 kg for a total for the combination of 1.5 tonnes, and a total weight of the trailer of 1890 kg.
 At 155 cm, the trailer was somewhat narrower than the main vehicle, and higher at 133 cm.
-It increased the length of the combination to 6.9 metres.
+It increased the combined length to 6.9 metres.
 The trailer also carried a Vulcano fuel pump and stowage boxes for lubrication oil, greases, water and assorted equipment to serve the tank maintenance teams.

 The Lorraine 37Ls were painted in the standard army green, a rather greyish colour, over which a brown pattern of dark earth was sprayed.